Now that we've created our first content entry and saved it, we can now publish it using the

 DRAFT content stage to keep content local, or in a staging/preview environment.
 Meanwhile

 PUBLISHED is often used to represent what is in production/live on your app, or website.

-You will notice here that Hygraph is asking if you would like to also publish the Assets that are in
+The following example shows how Hygraph asks if you would like to also publish the assets related to your entry that are in the

 Now you'll see inside the content entry that the entry has been published: